M2Team/NanaZip/ReadMe.md

 For more information, please read documents for [PowerShell](https://learn.microsoft.com/en-us/powershell/module/dism/add-appxprovisionedpackage?view=windowsserver2022-ps) and
 [DISM](https://learn.microsoft.com/en-us/windows-hardware/manufacture/desktop/dism-app-package--appx-or-appxbundle--servicing-command-line-options?view=windows-11)

-P.S.
-Due to the policy from Microsoft Store, you need to run NanaZip with the internet connection at the first time for getting the license if you install NanaZip without the internet connection, otherwise Windows won't launch NanaZip properly.
+Note: Due to the policy from Microsoft Store, you need to run NanaZip with the internet connection at the first time for getting the license if you install NanaZip without the internet connection, otherwise Windows won't launch NanaZip properly.